mcdohl28/advent-code-solution/README.md

 # Introduction

-Hi, i am documenting my solution on how i solve Advent of Code using python.
+Hi, i am documenting my solution to solve annual Advent of Code using python.

-# URL to access Advent of Code
+# URL to access Advent of Code challenges

 https://adventofcode.com/